facelessuser/coloraide/docs/src/markdown/gamut.md

 # Gamut Mapping

-## Overview

 Many color spaces are designed in such a way that they can only represent colors accurately within a specific range.
 This range in which a color can accurately be represented is known as the color gamut.
 Some color spaces are theoretically unbounded, but past a point, the eye can't see them anyways.

-CIELAB is a color space that has no real defined.
-When translating a color from such a large color space as CIELAB to a small color space like sRGB, there are many colors that simply cannot be represented within the space.
+The sRGB color space as well defined bounds for its gamuts while CIELAB is a color space that has no real defined gamut.
+When translating a color from such a large, unbounded color space as CIELAB to a small color space like sRGB, there are many colors that simply cannot be represented within the smaller sRGB color space.
 In order to visually represent a color outside of the gamut, a suitable color within the gamut must be selected to be shown in its place.
 This selecting of a suitable replacement is called gamut mapping.

+ColorAide defines a couple methods to help identify when a color is outside the gamut bounds of a color space and to help find a suitable, alternative color that is within the gamut.

 ## Checking Gamut